-HSH intends to award at a minimum one contract or grant for each service component through this RFP to the Proposers that meet the Minimum Qualifications of this Solicitation and obtain the highest-ranking scores.
-Interested parties must apply for each service they are interested in providing.
+HSH intends to award at a minimum one grant through this RFP to the Proposer that meets the Minimum Qualifications of this Solicitation and obtains the highest-ranking scores.

-Proposers must submit a separate proposal for each service they are interested in providing.
 Proposers may propose to subcontract any portion of the work included in each service component with additional rationale, but HSH will only enter into an agreement with the prime/lead Proposer.

-Awarded applicants are expected to provide all services described under each service component for which they applied, either directly or through a subcontractor, as listed in this RFP, and in compliance with the funding requirements.
+The awarded Proposer is expected to provide all services described under each service component for which they applied, either directly or through a subcontractor, as listed in this RFP, and in compliance with the funding requirements.